Hilliard Mills: Timeline

 1940-1949: Buildings purchased by Aaron Krock.
 The site was used to manufacture aircraft parts during World War II by the Pratt and Whitney Corporation.

 1949-2006: Purchased by the Bezzini family, Old Colony Furniture Company had a long and successful history as one of the largest furniture makers on the east coast.

 2006: Hilliard Mills LLC takes over the main site, which includes Buildings #1, #2 and #4, and begins the restoration efforts.

-2009: Hilliard Mills LLC acquires the remaining portion of the mills to the east, which includes Buildings #3 and #6.
+2009: Hilliard Mills LLC acquires the remaining portion of the mills to the east, which includes Buildings #3, #5 and #6.

 Current

-The Hilliard Mills site is undergoing redevelopment for business and commercial uses by Hilliard Mills LLC.
-Redevelopment has accelerated since the fall of 2015 and continues as of 2022.
+The Hilliard Mills site is undergoing redevelopment for business/commercial uses by Hilliard Mills LLC.
+Redevelopment has accelerated since the fall of 2015 and continues as of today.
 This project is a prime example of adaptive reuse and mill conversion.
-All buildings are undergoing extensive restoration and renovation, with Buildings 1, 2 and 3 currently in use.
+All buildings are undergoing extensive restoration and renovation, with Buildings 1, 2, 3 and 4 currently in use.
 In addition to the building work, considerable site, parking and landscaping work is also in progress.